ChrisKurz/nRF_Connect_SDK/doc/NCSv2.5.2_ZDD_Sensors_BME280_nRF52840_Thread.md

 ### Connecting the BME280 Breakout Board to the nRF52840DK

-1) First connect the BME280 Breakout Board to the nRF52840DK as shown in the next picutre:
+1) First connect the BME280 Breakout Board to the nRF52840DK as shown in the next picture:

     ![image not found](images/ZDD_Sensor_BME280_nRF52840DK_NCSv2.5.0.jpg)